Making me happy, one new friend at a time!

 And I couldn’t finish off this post without sharing some of the great things from my Workshop girls!

-“It’s difficult to pin-point one most important thing that I took away from this workshop. workshops photography This workshop built up so much confidence in me.
+“It’s difficult to pin-point one most important thing that I took away from this workshop. :) This workshop built up so much confidence in me.
 Being able to see how Kristen works with her clients and why she makes the choices that she does with posing has made such a positive difference for me.
 Kristen really helped stir up ideas on how to market my business better.
 She gave suggestions of unordinary products that I could offer to my clients and honestly, I was not expecting her to do that.
 That made my day and I felt that she really did want to help and see me succeed.
 I know she is there for me when I need her expertise and guidance.” – Rachael Shepherd

 “I had a great time with Kristen Weaver!
 As a hands on learner I knew a sit down and listen to a bunch of people talk type of workshop was not going to be for me.
 Back in July I started researching photographers in the Orlando area who did one-on-one workshops.
 I came across Kristen Weaver and immediately was drawn to her type of work and style.
 When I contacted her I was impressed by her quick reply and enthusiasm to help me as an up & coming photographer!